 The Ethernet interface enables optional remote access and remote control of the robot.
-This is also used for connection to horstCOSMOS, which enables e.g. program synchronization and the transmission of telemetry data and error messages.
+This is also used for connection to horstCOSMOS, enabling e.g. program synchronization and the transmission of telemetry data and error messages.
 For access to horstCOSMOS, the following are required:

-- connected network cable - connection to https://horstcosmos.com at port 443 - TLS 1.2 and TLS 1.3 must not be blocked by the firewall min. typ. max.
-Unit Transmission speed 10 - 1000 Mb/s
+- connected network cable, - connection to https://horstcosmos.com at port 443, - TLS 1.2 and TLS 1.3 must not be blocked by the firewall.

-The RJ45 modular connector to the Ethernet port is on the rear side of Control.
+The RJ45 modular connector to the Ethernet port is on the rear side of the Control.
 The characteristic values for the connection are as follows: